Agile-Software-Engineering-25/team-11-frontend-stammdatenverwaltung/README.md

 │   ├─ components/                              # Reusable UI components
 │   │   ├─ CreatePersonManuelComponent/         # Folder for the UI component to add a user/person manually
 │   │   │   └─CreatePersonManuelComponent.tsx   # Implementation for the UI component to add a user/person manually
+│   │   └─ LanguageSelectorComponent/           # Folder for the Language Selector UI component
+│   │   │   └─ LanguageSelectorComponent.tsx    #Implementation of the LanguageSelectorComponent
 │   │   ├─ RoutingComponent/                    # Folder for the UserInfoCard component
-│   │   │   └─ RoutingComponent.tsx             # Implementation of the UserInfoCard component
+│   │   │   └─ RoutingComponent.tsx             # Implementation of the UserInfoCardComponent
+│   │   ├─ UserDataCardComponent/               # Folder for the UserDataCard component
+│   │   │   └─ UserDataCardComponent.tsx        # Implementation of the UserDataCardComponent
-│   │   └─ LanguageSelectorComponent/           # Folder for the Language Selector UI component
+│   │   └─ UserDataTableComponent/              # Folder for the UserDataTable component
-│   │       └─ LanguageSelectorComponent.tsx    #Implementation of the LanguageSelectorComponent
+│   │       └─ UserDataTableComponent.tsx       #Implementation of the UserDataTableComponent
 │   ├─ hooks/                                   # Custom React hooks
 │   ├─ i18n/                                    # Internationalization setup and translations
 │   │   ├─ de-DE/                               # German language translations